 Information and resources for community organizations.

-Summer heat can pose serious health risks to people who are unhoused or living in precarious housing, especially those with pre-existing heart, lung or mental health conditions.
+Summer heat can pose serious health risks to people who are unhoused, or living in precarious and/or poor-quality housing that is prone to overheating, especially those with pre-existing heart, lung or mental health conditions.

 • Identifying who is at risk

-Everyone is at risk of heat-illnesses during extreme temperatures; however, groups at higher risk include:
+Everyone is at risk of heat-illness during extreme temperatures; however, groups at higher risk include:

 • People who are unhoused.